 No ecommerce without logistics.
-Because whenever a consumer orders something online, that product has to be shipped from one place (a warehouse or fulfilment centre) to another (the consumer’s house, a pick-up point, et cetera).
-So logistics play a very important role in the whole ecommerce process.
+Because whenever a consumer orders something online, that product has to be shipped from one place (one of many warehouses and fulfilment centers in Europe) to another (the consumer’s house, a pick-up point, et cetera).
+So logistics (and logistics companies) play a very important role in the whole ecommerce process.
 In order to achieve success in the online retail industry, one has to have a very solid logistics plan in place.

 While 45 percent of British consumers say that next-day delivery would make them more likely to shop with a merchant, 66 percent of retailers offer this kind of service.
 Also, some retailers fail to meet consumers' needs regarding free delivery.